celador/ForceCode/README.md

 ## Change Log

+* 3.5.6
+    * Fixed login bug where when you logged out then tried to run the ForceCode menu command nothing would happen.
 * 3.5.5
     * Added a new code coverage view for 'No Coverage Data' What this means is that the class has been updated without running the test class after updating.
 When you do this, it removes the coverage data so 0% wasn't an accurate category, therefore we needed a new one.
     * Code covereage is updated upon opening a file (From the Salesforce org) or refreshing a file